National Instruments LabVIEW

 0/1Patching may require device reboot — plan for process interruption

-HOTFIXUpdate LabVIEW to a patched version when available from National Instruments
+HOTFIXUpdate LabVIEW to a version newer than 2025_Q1 when available from National Instruments

 Long-term hardening

-0/3HARDENINGIsolate LabVIEW development and runtime systems from business networks and the Internet
+0/1HARDENINGIsolate LabVIEW development and runtime systems from general business networks using network segmentation

 CVEs (2)